 For added safety always operate the welder with the doors closed.
-Further, leaving the doors open changes the designed air flow and may cause engine, generator or compressor overheating.
+Further, leaving the doors open changes the designed air flow and may cause engine or generator overheating.

 Cold Weather Starting

 Never use any other starting aids, such as ether, when using the "Thermostart" system.